-Place of the Battle of Busaco: Central Portugal
+Place of the Battle of Busaco: Western Central Portugal

-Combatants at the Battle of Busaco: British, Portuguese and Hanoverians of the King’s German Legion against the French.
+Combatants at the Battle of Busaco: British and Portuguese against the French.

-Size of the armies at the Battle of Busaco: 50,000 British, Portuguese and Hanoverians troops against 65,000 French troops.
+Size of the armies at the Battle of Busaco: 50,000 British and Portuguese troops against 65,000 French troops.

 Uniforms, arms and equipment at the Battle of Busaco: